plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Indie Hackers is a wonderful, supportive community and a perfect place to start your "build in public" journey.
 Take a look at [our Indie Hackers profile](https://www.indiehackers.com/product/plausible-insights) and read from the oldest post first to better understand how we progressed from that beta launch.

+We've continued to be as transparent as possible to this day.
+We regularly share our milestones, lessons learned, site traffic and more.

 ### May: Paid subscriptions launched ($64 MRR)

 We launched our paid subscription plans.
 A piece of widespread startup advice is to always charge more.
 An important consideration for us was that Google Analytics is free of charge, and people are not used to paying for web analytics.
 The paid alternatives on the market started at high rates.